-Although there are a range of practical options you can help them with (such as registering to re-take their A-levels, or seeking out further work experience), one of the most important things to remember is that results day will be incredibly difficult for them, so the best thing you can do is give them emotional support.
+Although there are a range of practical options you can help them with (such as registering to resit A-Levels or seeking out further work experience), the most important thing to remember is that the rejection will likely be very difficult for them.
+The best thing you can do now is to give them emotional support.

 Loading More Content